 By Denise: Chef Denise

-I absolutely cannot live without my tea when I travel!
+Tea is for sure one of my travel must haves.
 I’ve found that tea really does vary through the world and it’s not something I can always get easily when I travel.
 For me there’s nothing more comforting and reassuring than a hot cup of tea, so having my tea with me when I travel is something I try not to forget.

 Whether I’m on a weekend family break or away for much longer I always ensure it’s packed.
 I lived in the USA for a year when I was 19 and used to have it shipped over to me.
 I know it probably sounds overly decadent to take tea with you but in the same way as many people can’t start their day without a coffee in the morning, that’s how I feel about tea and it’s just a little taste of home.